![]() |

 (Jessie) And no credit card debt.

-(Jessie) And no major erosion from the wheels on a tractor either.
-Cliff, I got to hand it to you....
+(Jessie) Cliff, I got to hand it to you....

 (Cliff) It's just experience, lots of experience.
 (Pauses to reflect) Ya know, my business card says I'm a tree cutter but that gives people the wrong impression.

-(Jessie) That you're a lumberjack.
+(Jessie) (SLYLY) That you're a lumberjack with an axe of evil?

 (Cliff) When actually I consider myself to be in a growth industry (smiles) called vegetation management.
 I'm being paid by the homeowner (gestures) to reduce the risk that a fire might roar up the hill and take out his house right?